arturkur/junction-idearefinery/README.md

 **Frontend**

-We provide a Figma (FIGMA LINK) prototype with the submission, so this should be the initial input for frontend development.
+We provide a [Figma prototype](https://bit.ly/3fJclcJ) with the submission, so this should be the initial input for frontend development.
 The frontend should be implmented in one of the currently popular Javascript frameworks - React, Angular or Vue.
 These frameworks provide good performance on all devices and development functionalities for making intuitive and smooth design.

 **Backend**